-In December, Spota, 78, of Mount Sinai, and McPartland, 54, of Northport, were convicted on all four counts they had been charged with for taking part in the cover-up of the 2012 beating of a handcuffed prisoner by the district attorney’s protégé, former Suffolk Police Chief James Burke.
+Spota, 78, of Mount Sinai, and McPartland, 54, of Northport, the former head of the district attorney’s corruption bureau, were convicted in December of masterminding the cover-up of the beating of a shackled prisoner by former Suffolk police chief James Burke, a protégé of Spota.